 Select Page

-This guest post is courtesy of the multi-talented- and-faceted Shauna Heathman.
+This guest post is from the multi-talented- and-faceted Shauna Heathman.
 Shauna wears lots of hats: Entrepreneur, Content Marketer, and Communication Specialist.

 leaders and recognitionThe impression you make on others plays a significant role in having influence over those you lead.
 Making a positive impression often requires the simplest of actions; most requiring very little effort.